sayeedjoy/Date-Sniffer/README.md

 ## Installation

 1. Clone this repository or download the ZIP file
+2. Install dependencies and build the extension popup with Next.js
+   - `npm install`
+   - `npm run build:extension`
-2. Open Chrome and go to `chrome://extensions/`
+3. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
+4. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension folder
+5. Click "Load unpacked" and select the `dist` folder

 ## Privacy